 The role of play in development

 Play builds strong bodies and strong minds.
 Because play allows children to practice situations before they get to them, play relieves stress and provides an opportunity for children to work out their fears.
 Through careful observation and allowing the child to direct their own play, adults are given an opportunity to understand children better.
 When I became a parent, I remember being surprised to find that there was a purpose for toys that went beyond just having fun!
-It was very interesting for me to find out how much kids learn from toys, even from a very young age.
-They can learn cause and effect, reaching, grasping, a desire for mobility when they see something out of reach that they want - just to name a few.
+It was very interesting for me to find out

 The impact of play during pregnancy